NMan1/OverflowRust/README.md

 NtDxgkCreateTrackedWorkload win32u.dll -> NtDxgkCreateTrackedWorkload dxgkrnl.sys -> (half way through function) WdLogEvent5_WdError watchdog.sys

+This hook could be detcted if two things occur
+1. If EAC scans watchdog.sys for hooks (%99 doubt they do)
+2. If EAC scans and compares all loaded drivers (doubt too would cause to many false positives probaly?)

-To pass our struct I used shared memory.
+To pass the struct I used shared memory.
 I think the bypass is safe, although the renderering method is probaly not.
 Method I used to render: https://github.com/thesecretclub/window_hijack

 # Features:
 Recoil Control